Submissions

 • Where available, URLs for the references have been provided.

-• Please describe in the “Comments for the Editor” section below in what way does your submission focus on innovation in tourism and adaptation of innovations from other fields in tourism settings (max 3 sentences).
+• In the “Comments for the Editor” section within the Submission process, describe in what way your submission focuses on innovation in tourism and adaptation of innovations from other fields in tourism settings (max 3 sentences).
 Submitted articles containing this description will be given priority.

-• Please, download and fill out the Academica Turistica - Tourism and Innovation Journal Manuscript Submission Checklist and submit it together with the manuscript.
+• Download and fill out Checklist and submit it together with the manuscript.

-You can mention your and other authors' data ONLY in a separate "Authors" document.
-The main document should NOT INCLUDE any traces of authors' information.
-See Ensuring a Blind Review.
+• You can mention your and other authors' information ONLY in a separate "Author page" document.
+The main document (manuscript) should NOT INCLUDE any traces of authors' information.

 Author Guidelines